tiggerite/mint-17.3-for-surface-pro-3/README.md

 To compile, simply run ./build_kernel.sh - it takes about an hour and 15 minutes on my SP3 i7.

-If you then want to make your own LiveCD, firstly download and install JLIVECD from https://github.com/neurobin/JLIVECD and run JLstart.
+If you then want to make your own LiveCD, firstly download the ISO file from http://blog.linuxmint.com/?p=2938.

+Next, download and install JLIVECD from https://github.com/neurobin/JLIVECD and run JLstart.

 Go through the prompts using defaults (I use ~/mylivecd as folder), then when the chroot has launched in a new terminal, copy the compiled debs into ~/mylivecd/edit/tmp.